llallas/i210Final/README.md

 ### Members & Responsibilities

 #### President – Elias
+set up the project and repository for everyone to access
 #### Architect – Jaylen
+created webpages similar in style to the design created by Chloe

 #### Scrum Master – Jose
+created the home page and a template for others to follow when building their webpages

 #### Analyst – Bell
+wrote up the document

 #### Designer - Chloe
+ame up with the website's design and style